 I'm kind of the swan whisperer and there were TONS of swans at this park who I made friends with!

-The little duck/bird that you see walking with Devin was just adorable.
+The little duck/bird was just adorable.
 He loved us and followed us around the whole time we were by the water.
 If we sped up or slowed down, he did too so he could stay by us!
 We were sad to say goodbye to him!

 The next stop at the park was the Prince Albert Memorial and Prince Albert Hall.
 The hall was being renovated but the Memorial was so gorgeous!
 Queen Victoria had it commissioned after Albert passed away and it would have cost about 10 million dollars in today's money.